villez/git-extensions/README.md

 This will create a bare remote repository remote-name.git in the remote machine.

-Currently, the configuration of the remote host address and directory path, as well as any needed ssh options, are within the shell script itself.
-It'd be a more generally useful solution to make them configurable via the command line or a separate configuration file.
+You need to configure the remote server address and directory path, and can optionally also set ssh options.
+This happens via your normal .gitconfig file:

+    [mkremote]
+            serveraddr = my.server.address.com  # 192.168.1.100
+            serverdir = /git/repo/path/
+            sshopts = -l "myusername"

 ## Copyright & License